OCA/pylint-odoo/README.md

     pylint --load-plugins=pylint_odoo -d all -e odoolint {ADDONS-PATH}/*

-There are checks only valid for a particular Odoo version To know what version of odoo are you running pylint needs the parameter
+Some checks are only valid for a particular Odoo version.
+You can activate them by adding `valid_odoo-versions` in your `.pylintrc`:

+    [ODOOLINT]
+    valid_odoo_versions=16.0

+Alternatively, you can pass it as a CLI option, replacing underscores with hyphens:

     pylint --load-plugins=pylint_odoo --valid-odoo-versions={YOUR_ODOO_VERSION}